paolodelia99/mario-maker/README.md

 ![backgrounfd_layer](assets/readme/background_layer.png)

-- a **Graphics layer**: the ***tile layer*** which contains the majority of the tiles(ground's tiles, bricks' tiles and so on) which are part of the levels
+- a **Graphics layer**: the ***tile layer*** which contains the majority of the tiles (ground's tiles, bricks' tiles, and so on) which are part of the levels

 ![graphics_layer](assets/readme/graphics_layer.PNG)

-- a **Enemies layer**: the ***object layer*** which contains all the enemies, represented by their AABB( or more simply their collision box), and their Type.
-Currently the of enemyies implemented are:
+- an **Enemies layer**: the ***object layer*** which contains all the enemies, represented by their AABB( or more simply their collision box), and their Type.
+Currently, the enemies implemented are:
   - GOOMBA
   - KOOPA_TROOPA
   - TARTOSSO
-  - THWOMP_V (Thwomp with vetical movement)
+  - THWOMP_V (Thwomp with vertical movement)
-  - THWOMP_V (Thwomp with oriziontal movement)
+  - THWOMP_V (Thwomp with horizontal movement)
   - PIRANHA_PLANT
+  - BULLET_BILL

   - While additional properties that can be added to enemies are:
     - isBig : **bool** make the enemy bigger
     - hasParachute: **bool** equip the enemy with a parachute (works only with the entities that have a Gravity Component)
     - left: **bool** property which make Vertical Thwomp go to the left

-- a **Object layer**: the ***object layer*** which contains all the objects which are not present in the tileset, but they are present in the object tileset.
-Those objects may be, for example the final flag pole, the various checkpoints, and others additional object that can enrich the map.
+- an **Object layer**: the ***object layer*** which contains all the objects which are not present in the tileset, but they are present in the object tileset.
+Those objects may be, for example, the final flag pole, the various checkpoints, and others additional objects that can enrich the map.
 - a **Pipe Layer**: the ***object layer*** wraps all the pipes which are present in the graphics layer making them collidable with the other game's entities.
-Additionally they can have the bool prop `has_piranha_plant`, which when is true, it makes periodically pop out the piranha plant from the pipe
+Additionally, they can have the bool prop `has_piranha_plant`, which when is true, it makes periodically pop out the piranha plant from the pipe

 ![pipe layer](assets/readme/pipes_layers.PNG)